In Luke 11:1, we read:

 My point is that even though you can learn to pray, you can’t go in with the attitude I had concerning that French class.
 Honestly, you’d be better off not to start the class than to start it with the wrong mindset.
 Nobody can make you want to become a student of prayer.
 It has to be a personal decision on your part.
 If you see learning to pray as just one more chore to add to your list, you won’t be much of a student.
 It’s well nigh impossible to teach something to someone who isn’t interested in learning it.

 Of course, me dropping out of that French class didn’t do any long-term damage to my life.
 When all the dust was settled, I still graduated from the college God always had in mind for me.
 However, you dropping out of the class on prayer will hurt you.
 You see, I didn’t have to learn a second language because I already knew a first one.
 But you dropping out of the class on prayer would be akin to me dropping out of an elementary school English class.
 Do you understand the difference?
-My point is that prayer is the basic language by which you talk with God.
+Prayer is the basic language by which you talk with God.
 It is Communication 101.
 This class is not superfluous.
 It’s not a nice extra.
 It is core-curriculum education.